fearlessiron/BlackMarketSoldierStats/BlackMarketSoldierStats/README.md

 XCOM 2 mod that shows the stats of soldiers for sale at the Black Market.

+## Settings

+The mod has the following options that are configurable via Mod Config Menu:

+*Highlight above/below average stats*

+If activated, the stat values will be color-coded to indicate if it is an above average (green), average (white) or below average (red) stat value.
+The average value of a stat is determined by taking the average value at Rookie level and adding all progressions up to the rank of the Black Market soldier.

+*Assign a cost to revealing the stats*

-Optionally, a cost can be assigned to revealing the stats.
-Both the resource type (Intel or Supplies) and the amount to be paid are configurable via Mod Config Menu.
+If you prefer to attach a cost to revealing the stats of a Black Market soldier (similar to revealing hidden Dark Events), both the resource type (Intel or Supplies) and the amount to be paid are configurable in the mod settings.

+*Require Sectoid autopsy before showing Psi Offense*

-Additionally, there is an option to hide the "Psi Offense" stat until the Sectoid autopsy has been completed.
+There is an option to hide the "Psi Offense" stat until the Sectoid autopsy has been completed.
 This option is primarily designed for players of Long War of the Chosen, aligning it with how displaying the stat is handled in that mod.

 ## Compatibility